spicrd/fluidv4rs/README.md

 # fluidv4rs
-Create responsiveness inside your CSS variables
+Create responsiveness inside your CSS variables!

 ## What is it?
-Fluidv4rs is a SCSS mixin that allow the creation of CSS variables that each contains a responsive value for the it's utility, it can be a font-size, a spacing, etc...
+Fluidv4rs is a SCSS mixin that allow the creation of CSS variables that each contains a responsive value, it can be useful for font-size, spacing, etc...
 Those variables will make the responsive part of a Front-end project easier to do.

 ## How it works
 The mixin takes a minimum and maximum value as well as a minimum and maximum viewport value.
 Those values represent pixels, but will be converted to rem in the variable.
 The responsiveness of those variables is due to a calculation inside a clamp, the formula is: